IAmRiteshKoushik/hive/README.md

-# Hive :
+# Hive : YouTube Analysis Toolkit

+Hive is a powerful YouTube content analysis toolbox that empowers creators to deeply understand their audience and optimize videos for maximum impact.
+We provide in-depth analytics, insights, demographics, collaboration support, video scheduling and lots more.
+Help your channel grow with Hive!

-## :zap: Sprint Planning for YouTube Analysis Project
+## :zap: Sprint Planning for Hive

 > [!NOTE]
 > Project Duration: 45 days